Fu Youde: Biography

 In 1385, Fu was assigned to Beijing, but in the following year, he was tasked with suppressing a rebellion in Yunnan.
 In January 1387, he was appointed as Feng Sheng's deputy for the Liaodong campaign against the Mongol chieftain Naghachu.
 During this campaign, Fu distinguished himself in battle, while Feng was dismissed for his unsatisfactory performance.
-As a result, Fu was given command of the northeast region of Beijing.
-In the latter half of 1388 and 1389, he was once again called upon to fight against rebels in Yunnan.
+Fu was given command of the northeast region of Beijing.
+From 1388 to 1389, he was once again called upon to fight against rebels in Yunnan.
 From 1390, he served on the northern frontier.

-In March 1392, he requested nearly 1,000 mu (about 58 ha) of land, but the Emperor angrily refused.
-A year later, in March 1393, Lan was executed as a traitor, followed by thousands of his relatives who were also put to death.
-Then, on 20 December 1394, Fu died, officially declared a suicide.
-Historians believe that his death was linked to the deaths of generals Wang Bi and Feng within the next two months, and that the Emperor wanted to eliminate any potential threats to his successor, and Fu was the most hated of the three due to his successful career and loyalty.
+In March 1392, Fu asked for nearly 1,000 mu (about 58 ha) of land in his native area for a private estate.
+The Emperor rejected the request angrily, noting that Fu had already received substantial rewards.
+The rebuke was the sole recorded instance of imperial criticism directed at Fu during his active career.
+The incident did not affect Fu's subsequent career and had no apparent connection to his death two years later.
+In March 1393, his colleague Lan was executed on charges of treason, followed by a purge of thousands of his associates.
+Then, on 20 December 1394, Fu died by suicide.
+Two other generals, Wang Bi and Feng Sheng, died within the next two months.
+Historians believe that the three generals died as part of the Emperor's effort to eliminate them.
+Among them, Fu's death has attracted the greatest sympathy, given the exceptional success of his military career and the absence of evidence for significant personal faults.

-In 1391, Fu's daughter became one of the secondary wives of Zhu Jixi, the eldest son of Zhu Gang, the third son of the Hongwu Emperor.
-In the same year, his son Fu Zhong married the Hongwu Emperor's ninth daughter, Princess Shouchun (married 1386, died 1388).
-Both Fu Zhong and Fu's second son Fu Zhang were officers, but it is unclear if either of them survived their father.
+Fu Youde had two sons and one daughter.
+In 1391, his daughter married Zhu Jixi, the Hongwu Emperor's grandson and the eldest son of Prince Zhu Gang.
+In the same year, Fu's elder son Fu Zhong married the Hongwu Emperor's ninth daughter, Princess Shouchun (married 1386, died 1388).
+Fu Zhong and his younger brother Fu Zhang were both officers, but it is unclear if either of them survived their father.
+In 1645, the Hongguang Emperor of the Southern Ming gave Fu Youde the posthumous name Wujing.